Last Updated on January 1, 2021 by Christine Kaaloa

-Having just spent a week in Athens, I didn’t understand her comment about it being dirty.
+Having just spent a week in Athens for a travel blogger’s conference and exploring amazing things to do in Athens, I didn’t understand her comment about it being dirty.
 Yes, …graffiti stained walls both old and new architecture, with a feeling of youth both, restless and creative.
+One could feel the Athenian art scene rumbling under the city turning revolution over into evolution.
 Some buildings were antiquated, clinging to a long, proud history of time and the struggle of economic setback.
 On the opposite spectrum, new buildings threatened to erase time completely.
-Meanwhile, one could feel the Athenian art scene rumbling under the city turning revolution over into evolution.

 The Acropolis (Akropolis)

+A top Athens attractions is the Acropolis.
 Tourists often get the Acropolis confused with the Parthenon.
-Acropolis is the throned hill that the Parthenon and other famous Athenian ruins such as the Odeon Herodes Attitcus, Propylaea and Erectheion sit upon.
+The Acropolis is the throned hill that the Parthenon and other famous Athenian ruins such as the Odeon Herodes Attitcus, Propylaea and Erectheion sit upon.
+It’s okay if you’re not familiar with the names I just listed.
+I wasn’t either.

 New Acropolis Museum